If Art is about creativity, imagination and typically exists in a visual form, then what kind of Art is Dumpster Archeology?

-The first Dumpster Archeology project began in the spring of 2016 and featured the history of a haunted Mansion at 2323 Lafayette Dr.
+The first Dumpster Archeology project began in 2016 and featured the history of a haunted Mansion at 2323 Lafayette Dr.

 As Dumpster Archeology grew, public events became a new form of storytelling, from festivals, markets, ted-x talks, theater sets, art installations and published articles, each thread became a multi dimensional rabbit-hole and each story drifted from the trash to a public experience.